vbtsahu/business_contract_validation/README.md

 # business_contract_validation

 We can run the project with the commands mentioned here and test with the pdf files given in uploads folder.
+And Can see the presentation and report of the project in documentations folder

 organize the files like this
 business_contract_validation/templates/results.html